urbien/longevity/README.md

 To cure decseases of aging all that remains to figure out it what instructions (RNA segments) are essential in the coctail excreeted by placenta cells.
 Thanks to COVID, we now have the production capacity to produce RNA segments to vaccinate all earthlings from aging.

 The right IT platform can accelerate this process by 5 years.
+Take a look at [our unique capabilities](https://github.com/urbien/longevity/blob/main/tech-platform.md).

 ## COVID vaccines tell cells to produce certain protein
 We are all made of proteins.